jamesdmorgan/multigrain/README.md

 # multigrain

-Utility for managing samples on [Intellijel Multigrain](https://intellijel.com/shop/eurorack/multigrain/)
+Utility for preparing samples for [Intellijel Multigrain](https://intellijel.com/shop/eurorack/multigrain/)

 Run the script in the directory where you have samples you want to process ready for Multigrain

-The script uses ffmpeg to perform:
+The script uses **ffmpeg** to perform:

 1. 30Hz hipass filter to remove unwanted bottom end
 2. [normalisation](https://ffmpeg.org/ffmpeg-filters.html#dynaudnorm) default `dynaudnorm=f=100:g=15`